Arongil/FPGA-GPU/Architecture.md

     until ADDR + LENGTH, with SPACING between each value.
 - Memory completes the FMA_LOAD, signals idle back to controller
-- FMA read buffer is full, it flushes its data to the FMA block on the next cycle
+- FMA read buffer is full, it flushes its data to the FMA block on the next cycle FMA_STORE instruction
-- Controller pulls the compute flag high on the FMA block, computation starts FMA_STORE instruction
 - Controller gets a FMA_STORE instruction from instruction cache
 - Controller pulls the FMA write buffer's valid flag high.
 In one cycle, the output from all FMA blocks